ddialar/typescript.workshop.frontend/README.md

 -   🤝 `Axios` for API communication.
 -   📦 `Webpack` for transpiling and bundling the TypeScript code.
 -   🔒 `JWT` as token service.
+-   🐶 `Husky` for managing the Git Hooks.
 -   🔍 `ESLint` for code linting and formating.

 Therefore this repository is defined to work with `NodeJS 14.15.0 LTS`.